yochaigal/cairn/second-edition/wardens-guide/growth.md

  _Months go by, and Rui completes two more missions and trains with a Master from The Order.
 She learns both focus and swordsmanship, increasing her HP and the damage she delivers with a sword.
 She also learns the faction's true objective and decides their cause is just.
 She dons an iron helm (+1 Armor, petty) and takes their Oath, accepting that she can never again reveal her face to any living creature so long as she lives.
 The Warden explains that although Rui still required food, water, and sleep, she no longer becomes deprived from that lack of them._

 This example relies on activities that occur both in the game and between sessions, utilizing two separate Downtime procedures (_Strengthening Ties_ and _Training_).
-The **Protector** that Rui trained with acted as Master, and although we don't , there was likely a second tier of **Milestones** included in that aspect of her journey.
+The **Protector** that Rui trained with acted as Master, and although we don't describe it here, there was likely a second tier of **Milestones** included in that aspect of her journey.

 ### Resolution of a Bond or Omen